Recycling Nitrogen,

 Nitrate leaching

-Contaminates waterways
+Contaminates freshwater

 Long-arrow-rght